-Cioffi proposes using the space between the plastic insulated wires as a "waveguide."
+Cioffi proposes using the tiny air spaces between the plastic insulated wires as a "waveguide."
+The signal would travel over the air gaps, not the copper or plastic.
 Fiber optic, glass or plastic, "guides" the waves; why couldn't the plastic insulation do similar?
 (The waves are very, very small.
 They can easily fit in the gaps.)
-The signal is carried through the air between the wires, not on the copper wires..
+The signal is carried through the air between the wires, not on the copper wires.

 5G millimeter wave wireless runs at 26 GHz (Europe,) 28 GHz (U.S.) and 39 GHz.
 WiGIG is 60 GHz and commercial microwave often 70 GHz - 90 GHz.
 300 GHz and 500 GHz is only used in a number of research labs and perhaps military applications.
 It's not available commercially, one reason building a demonstration unit will be a major task.